 In the workplace, the hiring managers who decide which individuals will be put in leadership roles are likely to choose leaders whose thinking complexity is a good match for their roles.
 Even if they have never heard the term complexity level, hiring managers generally understand, at least implicitly, that leaders who can work with the complexity inherent in the issues associated with their roles are likely to make better decisions than leaders whose thinking is less complex.

 There is a strong relation between the complexity of leadership roles and the complexity level of leaders’ reasoning.
 In general, more complex thinkers fill more complex roles.
-The figure below shows how lower and senior level leaders' complexity scores are distributed in Lectica’s database.
-Most senior leaders’ complexity scores are in or above advanced systems thinking, while those of lower level leaders are primarily in zone 2.
+The figure below shows how lower and senior level leaders’ complexity scores are distributed in Lectica’s database.
+Most senior leaders’ complexity scores are in or above advanced systems thinking, while those of lower level leaders are primarily in early systems thinking.

 The strong relation between the complexity of leaders’ thinking and the complexity of their roles can also be seen in the recruitment literature.
 To be clear, complexity is not the only aspect of leadership decision making that affects leaders’ ability to deal effectively with complex issues.
 However, a large body of research, spanning over 50 years, suggests that the top predictors of workplace leader recruitment success are those that most strongly relate to thinking skills, including complexity level.

 The figure below shows the predictive power of several forms of assessment employed in making hiring and promotion decisions.
-The cognitive assessments have been shown to have the highest predictive power.
+Assessments of mental ability have been shown to have the highest predictive power.
 In other words, assessments of thinking skills do a better job predicting which candidates will be successful in a given role than other forms of assessment.

 The match between the complexity of national leaders’ thinking and the complexity level of the problems faced in their roles is important.
 While we will not be able to assess the actual complexity level of the thinking of national leaders, we will be able to examine the complexity of their responses to questions posed by prominent journalists.
 In upcoming articles, we’ll be sharing our findings and discussing their implications.